K-N-Nithin-Kumar/sre/WEEK-4/Tasks1.md

 # DB Basics

 TASK-1 => On a standalone VM, install MariaDB 10.5.6 and create a user same as your laptop login user.
-          create database Nginx and restore the SQL file attached in the mail.
+          create database Nginx and restore the SQL file attached in the mail (Was Copied).

   ```
  =>Step 1: Update System